What is active recall and how effective is it?

 2. Recall

-This is the step where you focus on remembering without using any additional notes or tools, drawing only on your memory.
-It is also where many of us struggle the most because we don’t often practice how to actually commit information to our memory.
+Recall is the next step, and it requires you to focus on remembering without relying on any additional notes or tools so that you’re relying solely on your memory.
+This is where many of us get stuck as we often don't practice committing information to memory.

 Active recall vs passive review